c-128/DMFinder/README.md

 Firstly, once the website is loaded, it can be fully used with your internet connection turned off, ensuring that no data will be sent to a server.
 You can even safe the site using your browser (`Right click > Save Page as...`) and then manually open it.
 Additionally you can also check the source code.
 If you are still uncertain, feel free to join our support server [here](https://discord.gg/9Q7tFzV6Fc) and ask us.
 ### ❓ Question unanswered?
 Don't worry!
 You can join our support server [here](https://discord.gg/9Q7tFzV6Fc) for more help.
+### ✳️ I want to list all DMs, how do I do that?
+Just do not enter a keyword on the site (live demo [here](https://dmfinder.vercel.app/)), and you should see all the DMs that you opened.

 ## ✉️ Contact us!
 * [Discord](https://discord.gg/9Q7tFzV6Fc)